Laura Jansen: Live band

 In the early 2010s, Jansen's live band consisted of the Dutch musicians Jan-Peter Hoekstra (guitars, vocals), Wouter Rentema (drums, percussion, vocals), and Jan Teertstra (bass, vocals).

 Discography

 Albums and EPs

-In the US, Laura Jansen has two self-released EPs, Trauma, (released 26 February 2007) and Single Girls (released 26 June 2009).
-22 March 2011 her debut album Bells was released in the U.S.
+In the US, Laura Jansen has two self-released EPs.
+Trauma, (released 26 February 2007) and Single Girls (released 26 June 2009).

-Jansen's debut album Bells was released on Universal Music in the Netherlands in 2009, on Decca Records in the US in March 2011 and in the rest of the world in May 2011 on Universal Music Group.
+Jansen's debut album, Bells, was released on Universal Music in the Netherlands in 2009, on Decca Records in the US in March 2011, and in the rest of the world in May 2011 on Universal Music Group.

-Debut album Bells (composed of Jansen's two previously released EPs 2007's Trauma and 2009's Single Girls, plus cover Use Somebody) went platinum in Jansen's native Netherlands, reached a No. 1 position on iTunes and a No. 6 position in the Dutch Album Top 100.
+Bells (composed of Jansen's two previously released EPs 2007's Trauma and 2009's Single Girls, plus cover Use Somebody), sold over 50,000 copies in the Netherlands and reached platinum status in 2011.
+It reached a No. 1 position on iTunes and a No. 6 position in the Dutch Album Top 100.

 Laura Jansen released her album Elba in 2013.
 It featured the singles "Same Heart" and "Queen of Elba".
 The latter gained critical acclaim and was described as "sublime".